framallo/bitnami/README.md

 Sidekiq is designed to run with Rails.
 But you can make it run with ruby:

     bundle exec sidekiq -r ./worker.rb

+# Performance

+Based on my research this is the time each AWS request takes from a t1.mcrio instance

+* create_instance ~ 1 second
+* describe_instance ~ 0.6 seconds, sometimes 0.3 seconds

+Usually, an instance takes around 5 minutes to initialize